LindaMosep/Liquidation-Graph-Bot-Update-Notes/README.md

 ### Bookmark system implemented.

-> After you select your coin or timeframe, you are gonna see `Bookmark button` under it.
+> After you select your coin or timeframe, you are gonna see `Bookmark!` button under of it.

 ![Bookmark Button](https://cdn.discordapp.com/attachments/469612307836698635/1108535562555637770/image.png)